-All credit courses will deliver a final evaluation in the form of an examination, performance assessment, essay assessment, culminating project and/or other method approved by the Principal and suitable to the evaluation of course expectations.
-All final evaluations will be administered within the final two weeks of the Semester.
-All final examinations in credit courses will occur during designated examination periods at the end of each Semester.
+All credit courses will deliver a final evaluation in the form of an examination, performance assessment, essay assessment, culminating project and/or other method approved by the principal and suitable to the evaluation of course expectations.
+All final evaluations will be administered within the final two weeks of the semester.
+All final examinations in credit courses will occur during designated examination periods at the end of each semester.
+Summative evaluations will assess all overall expectations for a course.